To see and communicate with your network, the Auvik collector uses these communications protocols:

 TFTP / FTP

-TFTP and FTP are simple file transfer protocols that Auvik uses to send a configuration file to your network when you request a configuration restore.
-These protocols are also used to poll configuration backups from some devices.
+TFTP and FTP are simple file transfer protocols that Auvik uses to poll configuration backups from some devices.

 MDNS resolves host names to IP addresses.
 It works by sending an IP multicast query message that asks the host having that name to identify itself.